Manufactured in America for 70 years—we never left, and we’re here to stay.

 Whelen Engineering—a global leader in the emergency warning industry—has been manufacturing in America since 1952, proudly marking its 70th anniversary in 2022.

 Whelen designs and manufactures reliable and powerful warning lights, white illumination lighting, sirens, controllers, and high-powered warning systems for Automotive, Aviation (Whelen Aerospace Technologies – WAT), and Mass Notification industries worldwide.

-Founded in 1952 by George W Whelen in his garage in Deep River, Connecticut, USA, Whelen now encompasses three state-of-the-art facilities in Connecticut and New Hampshire (USA) as well as Nysa, Poland.
+Founded in 1952 by George W. Whelen in his garage in Deep River, Connecticut, Whelen now encompasses two state-of-the-art facilities in Connecticut and New Hampshire with over 1,000,000 square feet of manufacturing space.

-Whelen has the largest design staff in the industry and over 1,200 employees, all dedicated to producing products that people count on when lives are on the line.
+With the largest design staff in the industry and 1,500 employees, Whelen’s mission is to protect those who protect and serve others by making reliable products that people can depend on when lives are on the line.

 Design & Engineering

 The largest staff of Design Engineers in the industry!
 Many of our Engineers are Fire Volunteers and EMTs so they know first hand the critical need for life saving, innovative products.